mbenypangestu/simple-rest-api-with-express-sequalize-mysql/README.md

-# Simple Restful API (ExpressJS, Sequalize, Mysql) with Different Callback Handling
+# Simple Restful API (ExpressJS, Sequelize, Mysql) with Different Callback Handling
 This is example of Restful API's implementation using expressJs with Sequelize ORM and Mysql Database using different callback handling